MENU

 Breaches, such as non-payment of rent or outgoings, or unauthorised alterations, will trigger consequences outlined in the Lease Agreement.
 The Lessor may issue a formal breach notice giving time to remedy (e.g., 7-14 days).
 Failure can lead to termination, damages claims, or forfeiture of the bond.
 Serious breaches will result in lockout or re-entry by the Lessor.

 If you seriously breach your Lease Agreement, the Lessor can terminate the Lease and re-enter the Premises.
 Most Commercial Lease Agreements allow peaceful re-entry for rent defaults.
 Unlike residential evictions (via NCAT), commercial processes are contractual and may involve Supreme Court proceedings for complex disputes.
-Tenants can negotiate surrender or early exit from the lease to avoid eviction.
+Tenants should negotiate to surrender the lease or negotiate to exit early from the lease to avoid eviction.
 Always seek urgent legal advice if facing eviction.

 Breaking a Commercial Lease early is not straightforward, as there are no statutory break rights like in Residential Leases.
 Options include negotiating a mutual surrender with the Lessor, where you may pay a fee or forfeit the bond to end the lease early.
 You could assign the lease to a new tenant (transferring obligations) or sublet the space, if permitted by the lease terms, to mitigate costs while remaining liable.
 Contact your Leasing Agent as soon as possible to check your options.
 Breaching without agreement can result in legal claims for lost rent and re-letting costs, so professional advice is essential.
 Remember, you are committing to the entire term.